Resonant spin Hall and Nernst effect in a nanoribbon of a spin-orbit coupled electronic system: Transport Properties of the Nanoribbon

-Next, we briefly discuss the spin Hall phenomena in a $2D$ electronic system with an anisotropic RSOI and DSOI.
-The ab-initio calculation based theoretical prediction in the surface states of $Au(110)$ suggested the existence of an anisotropic Rashba splitting \cite{Nagano_2009}.
-In fact the $C_{2\nu}$ point-group symmetry analysis not only suggested the mass anisotropy but also hinted an anisotropic RSOI \cite{PhysRevB.78.195412} as $H_R=\alpha_{x}k_x\sigma_y+\alpha_y k_y\sigma_y$ where $\{\alpha_x,\alpha_y\}$ are two independent parameters describing the degree of spin splitting along two orthogonal directions in momentum space.
+Next, we briefly discuss the spin Hall phenomenon in a $2$D electronic system with an anisotropic RSOI and DSOI.
+The ab-initio calculation based theoretical prediction in the surface states of $Au(110)$ suggested the existence of an anisotropic Rashba splitting~\cite{Nagano_2009}.
+In fact the $C_{2\nu}$ point-group symmetry analysis not only suggested the mass anisotropy but also hinted an anisotropic RSOI~\cite{PhysRevB.78.195412} as $H_R=\alpha_{x}k_x\sigma_y+\alpha_y k_y\sigma_y$ where $\{\alpha_x,\alpha_y\}$ are two independent parameters describing the degree of spin splitting along two orthogonal directions in momentum space.
 Similarly, anisotropic Dresselhaus interaction can be modeled as $H_D=\beta_{x}k_x\sigma_x-\beta_y k_y\sigma_y$ with $\{\beta_x,\beta_y\}$ denoting the anisotropy in the DSOI.
-These generalization naturally extend the isotropic case and allow us to investigate the robustness of SHR under reduced lattice symmetry.
-In the discrete lattice model, such anisotropy can be captured by considering a weak imbalance between hoping parameters along two orthogonal directions as $t_x$ and $t_y$, as $t_y=\nu t_x$ where $\nu$ describes the degree of anisotropy.
-Following the same approach as in the isotropic Rashba–Dresselhaus case, we compute both the band structure and the corresponding SHC, and note that the spin degeneracy points and the anti-crossing points persist even in the presence of anisotropy.
+In the discrete lattice model, such anisotropy can be captured by considering a weak imbalance between hopping parameters along two orthogonal directions as $t_x$ and $t_y$, as $t_y=\nu t_x$ where $\nu$ describes the degree of anisotropy.
+Following the same approach as in the isotropic Rashba–Dresselhaus case, we note that the spin degeneracy points and the anticrossing points persist even in the presence of anisotropy.
 The SHC continues to exhibit resonance whenever the chemical potential lies at these points.
-It indicates that inter sub-bands resonance phenomena in spin Hall conductivity is robust to weak anisotropy in band structure.
+It indicates that inter-subband resonance phenomenon in SHC is robust to weak anisotropy in band structure.